Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 5. Grand Theft Auto

-Meticulously designed cities, memorable characters, matured storylines, etc. Should there really be a movie, I confess I would hit the cinema within days of the release.
-It would be such a thrill to see how San Andreas, Liberty City, and the various protagonists look like in real-life.
+Meticulously designed cities, memorable characters, mature storylines, etc. Should there really be a movie, I confess I would also hit the cinema on release day.
+It would be such a thrill to see how San Andreas, Liberty City, and the various protagonists look like in real life.

-To be successful, any GTA movie would need to find ways to retain these on the big-screen, but how could that be done without running into all sorts of regulation issues?
-The result, most likely, would be a clumsy compromise that satisfy no one.
-Another way to put it would be the end product is going to be one of those, “neither here nor there” movies.
+To be successful, any GTA film adaptation needs to find ways to reproduce these on the big screen, but just how could that be done without running into all sorts of regulation issues?
+The result, most likely, would be a clumsy compromise that satisfies no one.
+Another way of putting it would be to say the end product is going to be one of those, “neither here nor there” video game movies.

-And even if there are no regulation issues, I suspect commercial support for any GTA movie is going to be exeedingly hard to secure.
+And even if there are no regulation issues, I suspect commercial support for any GTA movie is going to be exceedingly hard to secure.
 How many big brands would be willing to appear in such a movie?
-In short, any GTA movie adaptation is just going to be nothing but endless controversy.
-Best to keep this legendary series in the gaming world, where Rockstar is (still) able to retain its creative direction.
+How many corporations would dare to risk consumer backlash?
+Maybe even legal backlash?